 - (2) Thickness of the line between the waypoints.

-- (3) Navigate heading up, meaning your current course is set top of the map, otherwise north is top.
+- (3) Navigate heading up, meaning your current course is set top of the map when driving, otherwise north is top.

 - (4) Large or small nautical symbols at the map.

-- (5) Start tracking automatically when you start navigating a route.
+- (5) Start tracking automatically when you start navigating.

 Hint: To change the basic map use the settings dialog.